How to Run for Local Office

 How do people in my area tend to vote?

-Some of the pages that helped you learn about current officials can also help you understand how people in your area are voting.
-State and county election sites often have collections of voter and population data, and that data can show you voter registration, voter turnout, and the competitiveness of the district.
+Some pages that helped you learn about current officials can also help you understand how people in your area vote.
+State and county election sites often have collections of voter and population data, which can show voter registration, voter turnout, and the competitiveness of the district.

-Information about voter demographics, voter turnout, and voting histories will let you know how many votes you’ll need to win and what kind of canvassing and Get Out the Vote strategies to use.
+Information about voter demographics, voter turnout, and voting histories will let you know how many votes you’ll need to win and what kind of voter outreach and Get Out the Vote strategies to use.

 How much does it cost to run for a local office?

-You can get a better idea about the amount you will need to raise by checking the financial reports for candidates in past elections.
-As one example, see the screenshot below of the Maine Campaign Finance website.
+You can better understand the amount you need to raise by checking the financial reports for candidates in past elections.
+For example, see the screenshot below of the Maine Campaign Finance website.

 B2DYmLXSpo1A8SEHTn 6rbc QQMbHLSQ6ex3kgV kAeWdLK4YrY5SIa8CGl4p6D7q

-Just on this one page, you can find total contributions for the year (a running tally that will update quarterly with fresh reports), see who is contributing, and see how much they’re contributing.
-There’s even a way to look up candidate data by office and by county.
+On this one page, you can find total contributions for the year (a running tally that will update quarterly with fresh reports), see who is contributing, and see how much they’re contributing.
+There’s even a way to look up candidate data by office and county.
 You can sift through committee data and finance disclosures as well.

-California’s campaign finance data is presented differently, however—highlighting how information can vary in presentation across states.
+California’s campaign finance data is presented differently, but it highlights how information can vary across states.
 There are links to information about top contributors, filing requirements, campaign finance activities, and lobbyists.
 See the screenshot below from California’s Secretary of State website:

 hnhcMkq5sPLlN4khvlkQ0yB

-On the site, a Power Search feature also allows you to look up information about ballot measures and independent expenditures.
+A Power Search feature on the site allows you to look up information about ballot measures and independent expenditures.
 Want to search for data by election cycle?
 You can do that too.

 The lesson here is that every state will have a different way of organizing and presenting this data.
-But however the information is presented and organized, you want to find the overall budget range for the office you’re running for.
-Then look through the fundraising and expenditures of your competition to get the best picture of what it’s going to take for you to mount a serious campaign.
+However, the information is presented and organized, and you want to find the overall budget range for the public office you’re running for.
+Then, look through the fundraising and expenditures of your competition to get the best picture of what it will take for you to mount a successful campaign.

 Local office is generally the least expensive office level to run for (barring larger metropolitan areas).
 Still, you likely need to raise thousands of dollars to compete.